 How to Tie Paracord Knots

-Not very many years ago at all, parachute cord was discovered to be one of the most versatile types of rope available - it’s remarkably strong considering it is also highly flexible and the texturing gives it great grip.
-It can be used to create toys, tools, traps and more, and below you will find instructions on tying a few of our favorite paracord knots.
+Not very many years ago, the parachute cord was discovered to be one of the most versatile types of rope available - it’s remarkably strong, considering it is also highly flexible, and the texturing gives it an excellent grip.
+It can create toys, tools, traps, and more.
+Below, you will find instructions on how to tie a few of our favorite paracord knots.

 Paracord Monkey Fist Knot

-When figuring how to tie a monkey fist knot with paracord, the size of the ball used (if you use one at all) will determine how many passes to run when completing the pattern.
-Otherwise, the following steps will still work, but just be aware that using a larger ball will require a little extra work.
-Also, if this is your first time making knots with paracord, you might want to start with one or two of the other knots on this page.
+When figuring out how to tie a monkey fist knot with a paracord, the ball size (if you use one) will determine how many passes to run when completing the pattern.
+Otherwise, the following steps will still work, but just be aware that using a larger ball will require extra work.
+Also, if this is your first time making knots with paracord, you might want to start with one or two other knots on this page.
 To make a monkey fist knot:

-- Loop paracord about three times around your fingers
+- Loop the paracord about three times around your fingers

-- On fourth loop, pinch bottom with thumb to prepare perpendicular loops
+- On the fourth loop, pinch the bottom with your thumb to prepare perpendicular loops

-- Pass paracord three times perpendicular to first loops
+- Pass the paracord three times perpendicular to the first loops

 - Transition to two fingers and insert weight (marble or ball of some sort) into the middle of the loops